 Advertised Summary Job Description: This position is located on the Lamont Campus in Rockland County, NY.

-Receives general direction from the Assistant Director, Facilities and Engineering.
-Works independently on all key aspects of the job.
+Receives detailed policies and direction from the Manager of Contracts and Grants.
+Works independently within set guidelines on all key aspects of the job.
 Alerts supervisor on questionable content or variations from usual policy.

 Additional Specific Minimum Qualifications: